 Ballet Pre- Primary – Grade 1

-Sky- blue ballet leotard with rouge front.
+Sky- blue ballet leotard front.
 Chiffon skirt.
 Pink ballet socks and pink satin ballet shoes.
 Elastics need to be sewn on so they don’t fall off.
 Uniform including socks and shoes must be clean.
 Older girls can wear tights and no skirt for Grade 1.
 Hair: Plaits across the head/ two twists into a bun/ plaited log.
 Ribbon is supplied by DancePro Academy but please return it at the end of your exam for the next candidates.

 Modern Primary – Grade 1